*Call for Papers*

 (laboratory) is allowed to compete.

-on technical feasibility and logistic constraints.
+feasibility and logistic constraints.

 After acceptance of the competitor's technical description, one member of the